-The 60-year-old woman is too afraid to be identified in case of retaliation by the trio, but her daughter spoke to NZME about the frightening incident on Monday.
+The 60-year-old woman is too afraid to be identified in case of retaliation by the trio, but her daughter spoke to the Herald about the frightening - and potentially deadly - incident yesterday afternoon.

-She said her mother had left her Mangere Bridge home about 2pm when she got a call from her monitored alarm company saying the alarm had gone off.
+She said her mother had left her Coronation Rd, Mangere Bridge home about 2pm when she got a call from her monitored alarm company saying the alarm had gone off.